-- Trusted and validated OS-based initiators - Single interface to configure an adapter for LAN or SAN traffic - Plug-and-Play with existing management tools - No proprietary software to install
+- Trusted and validated OS-based and hypervisor-based initiators - Single interface to configure an adapter for LAN or SAN traffic - Plug-and-Play with existing management tools - No proprietary software to install

 FCoE CNAs, on the other hand, require vendor lock-in.
-The management interfaces, APIs, and drivers, of each FCoE CNA brand typically differ, which adds complexity.
+The management interfaces, APIs, and drivers of each FCoE CNA brand typically differ, which adds complexity.